Cyclic quadrilateral

-In Euclidean geometry, a cyclic quadrilateral or inscribed quadrilateral is a quadrilateral whose vertices all lie on a single circle.
+In geometry, a cyclic quadrilateral or inscribed quadrilateral is a quadrilateral (four-sided polygon) whose vertices all lie on a single circle, making the sides chords of the circle.
 This circle is called the circumcircle or circumscribed circle, and the vertices are said to be concyclic.
 The center of the circle and its radius are called the circumcenter and the circumradius respectively.
-Other names for these quadrilaterals are concyclic quadrilateral and chordal quadrilateral, the latter since the sides of the quadrilateral are chords of the circumcircle.
 Usually the quadrilateral is assumed to be convex, but there are also crossed cyclic quadrilaterals.
 The formulas and properties given below are valid in the convex case.

 The word cyclic is from the Ancient Greek κύκλος (kuklos), which means "circle" or "wheel".

 All triangles have a circumcircle, but not all quadrilaterals do.
 An example of a quadrilateral that cannot be cyclic is a non-square rhombus.
 The section characterizations below states what necessary and sufficient conditions a quadrilateral must satisfy to have a circumcircle.

 Special cases

 Any square, rectangle, isosceles trapezoid, or antiparallelogram is cyclic.
 A kite is cyclic if and only if it has two right angles – a right kite.
 A bicentric quadrilateral is a cyclic quadrilateral that is also tangential and an ex-bicentric quadrilateral is a cyclic quadrilateral that is also ex-tangential.
 A harmonic quadrilateral is a cyclic quadrilateral in which the product of the lengths of opposite sides are equal.